owersbrett/my_test_app/README.md

 When adding features and classes, always create new files.
 BloC states and events are exempt, but these files shall be limited to one abstract class per file.

 ## Known Bugs
+[x] Notes are not being created.

-[] Notes are listed as though they are all the same note.
+[ ] Notes are listed as though they are all the same note.
 See if you can find out why!

 ## Future Features